GaloisInc/saw-script/doc/manual/manual.md

 Another precondition relevant only to Java concerns the set of classes that are initialized before execution of a particular method.
-To state that the proof of the mmethod being specified assumes that a class `C` is already initialized, use `java_requires_class "C"`.
+To state that the proof of the method being specified assumes that a class `C` is already initialized, use `java_requires_class "C"`.

 ~~~~